 This scholarship is for individuals who have no other means of adequately supporting themselves or financing their studies and who meet the eligibility requirements.

-Persons applying for a scholarship must prove that they have applied for BAföG and that the application has not yet been approved or rejected.
+Persons applying for a scholarship must prove that they have applied for BAföG and that the application has been rejected.

 The funding period is twelve months.
 The maximum funding amount is €934 per month.

 If BAföG is currently being received, a partial scholarship may be awarded if the student's academic performance is above average.